 His third book is entitled Worse Than Death, and is the story of the largest mass murder in the history of Dallas, Texas.

 Gary Lavergne is a member of the Texas Institute of Letters and has appeared on DATELINE NBC, the Today Show, the History Channel, Biography, American Justice, and The Discovery Channel.
-(Go to the News and Appearances page to see clips of a number of his appearances.)
+(Go to the Media page to see clips of a number of his appearances.)